-Fig 3 - Three approaches to ATV receiving.
-This chart compares AM, FM and digital ATV as seen on a TV receiver and monitor.
+Fig 6 - Four approaches to ATV receiving.
+This chart compares AM, FM and two digital ATV modes as seen on a TV receiver and monitor.
 Signal levels are into the same downconverter with sufficient gain to be at the noise floor.
 The FM receiver bandwidth is 17 MHz, using the US standard.
-The straight vertical line for DTV around -93 dBm illustrates the cliff effect described in the text.
+The straight vertical line for DTV around -93 dBm for 8-VSB and -80 dBm for D-CATV 64-QAM illustrates the cliff effect described in the text.
+QPSK DTV will be somewhere between -80 and -93 dBm depending on the selected bandwidth and other modulation factors.